PNg-HA/AWS_Workshop_StrengthenWAF/content/5-Optional/5.1/_index.md

 3. On the **Preview and create** page, click on **Create alarm**

 ![1.1](/images/5/1/accept_s3.png)

 ##### Verify the alarm configuration

-This procedure will create a large number of requests to trigger the rate-limiting WAF rule, which in turn will publish metrics to CloudWatch.
-The increase in the CloudWatch metric should trigger the alarm.
+This procedure will generate a large number of requests that will be recorded as Cloudwatch metrics, which will trigger the WAF rule for rate-limit.
+As the number of requests exceeds the limit, the alarm should be triggered

 **Trigger the alarm**

-1. Go to the Event Outputs, and use the link called **Trigger Rate Limiting**
+1. Go to the Event Outputs and find a link called **Trigger Rate Limiting**
 2. The script will simulate an excessive number of requests to your test site, simulating the automated traffic
 3. Initially, requests will result in **200 OK** responses

 ![1.1](/images/5/1/final_s3.png)

-4. When the rate-limiting rule is triggerred, requests will be blocked and result in **429 Too Many Requests** responses
+4. When the rate-limiting rule is triggerred, requests will be blocked.
+You will receive **429 Too Many Requests** responses instead.

 ![1.1](/images/5/1/final_s4.png)
 **Verify in CloudWatch**

-> It may take several minutes for the CloudWatch Alarms to get from "Insufficient data" state into "In Alarm" state.
+> It may take several minutes before the CloudWatch Alarms state changes into "In Alarm" from "Insufficient data".

 1. Navigate to **CloudWatch** service in the AWS Console
-2. Click on **In alarm** to view triggerred alarms
+2. Click **In alarm** to view triggerred alarms
 3. You should see the alarm you just created (**Note:** it may take 1-2 minutes for the transition to in-alarm state)

-4. Click on **phpcrawl-alarm** to get more details with a chart
+4. Click **phpcrawl-alarm** to get more details with a chart

 ![1.1](/images/5/1/final.png)

 > **Congratulations!** Your AWS WAF rule monitoring alarm has been successfully created.
-This ensures you'll be notified whenever the rule is triggered.
+You'll surely be notified whenever the rule is triggered.